GoksuSelin/github-slideshow/_posts/0000-01-02-GoksuSelin.md

 ---
 layout: slide
-title: "Welcome to our GoksuSelin slide!"
+title: "Welcome to our GA slide!"
 ---
 This is my awesome slides.
 Use the left arrow to go back!